SheepyChris/Fusion-Genesis/README.md

 The OutFox team has allowed several parts of this theme to work and feel as accurate as possible to the original game with no compromises, also bringing the project's goal forward of becoming a working museum for several rhythm games that are rare and/or not easily accessible to players.

 ## A couple of technical notes about the theme itself:
 - The theme's native vertical resolution matches the output of the Sega Mega Drive/Genesis and is 240 pixels, half of the 480 pixels seen typically in other themes.
 Due to this, menus/content that were not optimized/part of the original game might be out of borders/unusable.
+It is recommended to run this theme at 640x480 for double scaling of the graphics without causing distortions to them.
 - The Title screen has two options, Free will disable stage break and Arcade will enable it.
 - The Mode select screen chooses Easy, Medium and Hard chart difficulties to be loaded with the song afterwards.
 The down right option will change the player's scrolling speed (1x/1.5x/2x).
 - The Music select screen expects a song folder called `PIU Genesis` available from your game install or else it will not load.
 A link to this theme's respective song pack will be added to this README file when available.
 For the mean time, you can create the folder and add the songs you'd wish to play from it.
 Be aware that songs that do not contain the selected Easy/Medium/Hard difficulty will not be displayed.
 There is a secret mode that will load all songs that contains Edit difficulties, good luck finding it!
+- The appropriate noteskin can be found [on this link](https://drive.google.com/drive/folders/1kms3nJsskNuR6nXjYt6pUT6eyCc4mwbv?usp=sharing), you will need to set it as your default noteskin in Options to be able to play with it.
+The game engine unfortunately does not scale it well at the original 320x240 resolution output, however it does scale and look pixel perfect at 640x480.